eberkund/resume/resume.md

 *	**Technology Consultant, Objex Unlimited**

-	- Advised the business on technology and product development
+	- Advised the business on technology and product direction
+	- Conceptualized and created a job queue for Agisoft PhotoScan
+		- Improved hardware utilization and enabled horizontal scalability
+		- Saved employee time by automated several manual processes
-	- Designed system architecture for next generation photogrammetry system
+	- Designed system architecture for the company's next generation photogrammetry product
-	- Wrote cross platform client-server software using Go, Vue and gRPC
+		- Wrote well-tested, cross-platform, client-server software using Go, Vue and gRPC
+		- Utilized a simple virtual FS to improve performance and reduce disk usage
+		- Utilized different network protocols where appropriate including HTTP, Protocol Buffers over UDP multicast, mDNS and server streaming gRPC

 *	**Software Consultant, Mero Technologies**

-	- First technical hire for an early stage startup
+	- Was the first technical hire for an early stage IoT startup
 	- I built their flagship product, a web dashboard for displaying data using Laravel and Vue
+	- Created tooling to improve business effeciency, including a sensor simulator/data generator using Go
-	- Screened candidate resumes, performed technical interviews and onboarded full-time hires
+	- Screened candidate resumes, performed technical interviews and onboarded 3 full-time hires
-	- Produced technical documentation
-	- Participated in meetings with vendors and prospective clients
+	- Participated in meetings with vendors, team members and prospective clients
+	- Produced technical documentation for installation technicians

 *	**Web Developer, Roster Point Hockey**

 	- Created a new website platform using Laravel after client lost backups and server died
 	- Designed a database schema and imported and cleaned data from multiple sources
-	- Gathered requirements and worked with client on deliverables
+	- Gathered requirements and provided constant communication with the client on deliverables
-	- Designed database schema
+	- Maintained the database schema with migration scripts

 *	**Software Consultant, Banana Accounting**

 	- Completed a fixed cost project within deadlines
 	- Created a Linux Snap package for publication and distribution through the [Snap Store](https://snapcraft.io/banana-accounting)

-*	**Software Developer, Pool Safe**
+*	**Software Consultant, Pool Safe**

 	- Improved build system for appliance software so custom builds were not required for each unit
 	- Migrated AWS accounts from a previous vendor and created infrastructure as code

+#### _References available upon request._